NBC Sports Bay Area: Comcast ownership

 On April 30, 2007, Comcast purchased a 60% interest in FSN Bay Area, along with a 50% stake in FSN New England, from Rainbow Media for $570 million.
 Then on December 10, the San Francisco Giants acquired a 30% stake in FSN Bay Area, with News Corporation becoming a minority partner in the network.
 As a result of Comcast becoming the majority interest holder, the network (after the sale was finalized in February 2008) was integrated into the company's own regional sports network group Comcast SportsNet, rebranding as Comcast SportsNet Bay Area on March 31, 2008.
 CSN Bay Area became the first Comcast SportsNet-branded network to use a logo style (utilizing Comcast's then-universal corporate logo), based on the logo for SportsNet New York, that was later adopted by all the other CSN regional networks on October 1, 2008.
 Shortly after the rebranding in April 2008, Fox agreed to sell its interest in CSN Bay Area to Comcast.

 Following Comcast's purchase of majority control of NBCUniversal, which already owned NBC owned-and-operated station KNTV (channel 11) and Telemundo O&O KSTS (channel 48), on April 19, 2011, the network announced plans to build an additional set specifically for use on sports segments seen on KNTV's newscasts.
 The revamp would also include in-depth interviews in addition to providing scores and highlights, and utilize CSN Bay Area's sports anchors and analysts.

 On March 22, 2017, Comcast announced that CSN Bay Area would be rebranded NBC Sports Bay Area on April 2, 2017, in a move meant to "better associate the prestigious NBC Sports legacy with the strength of our Comcast Sports Networks' local sports coverage in Northern California."

+In mid-January 2025, Comcast/Xfinity gave customers less than 24 hours notice that the NBC Sports Bay Area would be moving to a more expensive tier and unless they upgrade, the customers would lose access to Warriors, Giants and Sharks games on NBC Sports Bay Area.

+In March 2025, it was announced that NBC Sports Bay Area and the remaining NBC Sports Regional affiliates would be available on Peacock as a Sports add-on.